 - after school care fees.

-Talk to your caregiver social worker or the child's social worker about any additional financial support.
+Talk to your caregiver social worker or the social worker of your tamaiti about any additional financial support.

-Inland Revenue has a number of payments including Best Start and Working for Families that you may be eligible for to help support you to care for the tamariki in your care.
+Inland Revenue has a number of payments, including Best Start, that you may be eligible for to help support you to care for the tamariki in your care.